 While describing the concept of remand.
-It is very important to explain the police reports which are made by the police under section 173 of Cr.PC.
+It is very important to explain the police reports which the police prepare under section 173 of Cr.PC.
 This section says that;

 Every investigation shall be completed as soon as possible and without any delay.
 Police reports shall be submitted by the officer in charge of the police station to the public prosecutor so that a magistrate can take its cognizance.
-This report is made on a prescribed form bearing
+This report is made in a prescribed form.

 - Name of the person who submits the report and name of the aggrieved party.